anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 Win-loss record shall be computed using the point system as defined in [League Standings](#league-standings).

+### Awards
+Awards, if any, shall be determined by annual vote before the start of the regular season.

+### Postseason
-### Postseason Format
+#### Postseason Format
-The postseason format shall be determined by annual vote.
+The postseason format shall be determined by annual vote before the start of the regular season.

-### Prizes and Awards
+#### Prizes
-Playoff prizes and awards, if any, shall be determined by the membership of the league.
+Prizes, if any, shall be determined by annual vote before the start of the regular season.

-### Playoff Umpire Selection
+#### Postseason Umpire Selection
-For the playoffs, each team will be granted the ability to exclude one (1) particular umpire from participating in said teams series.
-The name of this umpire shall be submitted to the chief umpire as soon as possible prior to the series.
-This umpire “veto” will be binding UNLESS the chief umpire cannot find any other umpire who can work any game in this series.
+For the postseason, each team may request the exlusion of one (1) particular umpire from participating in said team's series.
+The individual responsible for assigning umpires will make a reasonable effort to respect the team's request.

-### Completion of Playoff Games
+#### Postseason Player Eligibility
+Players must appear in at least five (5) regular-season games to be eligible for postseason play.
+Upon request to the Commissioner, an exception may be granted for a player with a long-term injury.
+Alumni Players are not eligible to play in the postseason.

+#### Postseason Games
+All postseason games shall use the Retricted Lineup Format, as defined in the Playing Rules.

 All playoff games must be played to completion.
-If a playoff game is suspended for any reason, the game must be finished at a later date declared by the Commissioner.
-This game is declared suspended, and regardless of what inning or circumstance, the game will be continued from the point in the game when it was suspended.
-The “Slaughter Rule” is applicable for the playoffs (see [Regulation Games](#regulation-games)).
+If a postseason game is duly called by the umpire for any reason, the game is considered suspended.
+The game will be continued from the point in the game when it was suspended at a later date provided by the Commissioner.
+Lineup changes shall be subject to the rules governing substitution, as specified in the Incoprorated Rules.

+The run-rule, or“Slaughter Rule”, is applicable in postseason play.

 ## Game Administration
 ### Subjectivity